Sterling Lord Literistic, Inc.

 Jessica Friedman

-Jessica joined Sterling Lord Literistic in 2020, having worked previously as an agent at The Wylie Agency.
-She represents literary fiction and nonfiction, and is interested in distinctive voices and writing that challenges the expected -- stylistically, formally, or otherwise.
-She is particularly drawn to incisive, voice-driven writing and underrepresented narratives.
+Jessica represents literary and upmarket fiction and narrative nonfiction, as well as literature in translation and select graphic novels.
+She is interested in distinctive voices and writing that challenges the expected–stylistically, formally, or otherwise.
+Jessica is particularly drawn to voice-driven prose, thoughtful criticism, genre-bending writing, and underrepresented narratives.
+Writers she represents include Anuj Chopra, Alfredo Corchado, Vinson Cunningham, Danielle Geller, Heather Hogan, Carole Hopson, Daniel Xin Huang, Oindrila Mukherjee, Sabina Murray, Norman Erikson Pasaribu, and Jeremy Tiang.
 Jessica graduated from the University of Chicago with a BA in English and an MA in the humanities.

 Mary represents literary and upmarket fiction, narrative nonfiction, and select memoir, prescriptive, and illustrated projects.
 Whether in fiction or nonfiction, Mary gravitates toward work that is fierce, sharp, nuanced, and uncompromising.
 In fiction, she is looking for work that is inventive and strange, brave and honest, with humor and heart.
 She especially loves fiction that employs genre elements—whether evocatively surreal or supernatural—to speak about a world that is always in flux and difficult to perceive and render.
 In nonfiction, Mary responds to work that explores our experience of being in relation: to ourselves, to one another, to the material world, and to all we cannot see but strive to comprehend.
 In both fiction and nonfiction, work that investigates culture, identity, sexuality, disability, and mental health is especially welcome.
 Some of Mary’s clients include Kavita Bedford, Betsy Bonner, Nandita Dinesh, Stacy Austin Egan, Kristine S. Ervin, Kimberly Olson Fakih, Shelby Lorman, Vyshali Manivannan, Ashlee Piper, Betty Shamieh, Yana Tallon-Hicks, Sharon Sochil Washington, and Ellen O’Connell Whittet, and she co-represents the Berenstain Bears franchise with Flip Brophy.
 Mary received her MFA in Fiction from Columbia University and has a deep appreciation for dark chocolate; her other interests include film, television, art, and design.

-Jenny represents nonfiction in a variety of categories including cookbooks; practical lifestyle projects; prescriptive books particularly in the wellness and mindfulness spaces; and narrative writing on environmental, social, and economic justice; natural sciences; history; food; and cultural criticism.
-For both adults and kids, she is often drawn to visual books that inform and explore through both text and image.
-Her clients include Ariel Aberg-Riger, Andrea Bemis, Khiara Bridges, Paco de Leon, Mary L. Gray, Debbie Hines, John Holl, Alicia Kennedy, Gina Rae La Cerva, Chelsey Luger and Thosh Collins, Olivia McGiff and Sammi Katz, Desmond Patton, Nicole Stott, and Wei Tchou.
-In addition, Jenny is honored to represent select literary estates on behalf of the agency, including the estate of National Book Award winning author Gloria Naylor and the estate of novelist Ken Kesey.
-Jenny grew up in Maine and studied English and film at Colby College.
-She joined Sterling Lord Literistic, Inc. in 2012.
+Jenny represents award-winning nonfiction in a variety of categories including practical lifestyle and thoughtful how-to projects, particularly in the wellness and mindfulness spaces; cookbooks; and narrative nonfiction about history, cultural criticism, ecology and the natural world, food, and social justice.
+For both adults and kids, she loves highly designed books that inform and inspire through both text and image.
+Her clients and their books have been named Kirkus Prize winners, MacArthur fellows, and finalists of the NBCC and YALSA awards.
+They include Ariel Aberg-Riger, Andrea Bemis, Khiara Bridges, Paco de Leon, Mary L. Gray, Debbie Hines, Ana Inciardi, Alicia Kennedy, Jillian Keenan, Chelsey Luger and Thosh Collins, Olivia McGiff and Sammi Katz, Jeffrey Miller, Cecily Parks, Desmond Patton, Nicole Stott, and Wei Tchou.
+In addition, Jenny represents select literary estates including National Book Award winning author Gloria Naylor and novelist Ken Kesey.

 Amanda joined Sterling Lord Literistic, Inc. in 2022 and works with Szilvia Molnar in the Foreign Rights Department.
 She is drawn to all kinds of Young Adult books, stories with strong female main characters and literature that focuses on family relationships.
 She previously worked for the University of Arizona Press as a Permissions Assistant and the University Press of Florida as an Acquisitions Assistant.
 Amanda graduated from the University of Florida with a degree in English and a focus in creative writing.
 She lives in Manhattan with her two cats, Oliver and Roo.